Seacoast Reliability Project

 To address this concern, Eversource has proposed the Seacoast Reliability Project.
 The project includes substation upgrades and a new 115-kilovolt (kV) transmission line connecting two existing substations in Madbury and Portsmouth.
 The proposed line will pass through Madbury, Durham, Newington and Portsmouth, New Hampshire.

-This 13-mile project will improve the transmission system in the lower New Hampshire area so customers will have reliable electric power to meet their growing energy needs in keeping with national and regional reliability standards.
+This 13-mile project will improve the transmission system in the New Hampshire Seacoast area so customers will have reliable electric power to meet their growing energy needs, in keeping with national and regional reliability standards.

 For an overview of the project, please see the project's information sheet.

 - Towns: Madbury, Durham, Newington, and Portsmouth, New Hampshire

 - Line Voltage: 115,000 volt (115-kV) overhead, underground and submarine transmission lines

 - Siting Review By: New Hampshire Site Evaluation Committee (SEC)

 - Application filing with SEC: April 12, 2016

 - Open Houses & SEC Public Information Sessions: July 2016